eliranwong/uniquebibleapp-webtop/README.md

 You can also use your host file manager to access the "UniqueBibleApp" folder, located in your home directory.

-# Toggle Webtop to fullscreen view
+# Toggle Webtop fullscreen view

 Click the sidemenu button [a black dot], you can find a button to toggle the whole webtop in fullscreen view.